 The data innovators we work with play a lead role in their company’s transformation.
 In speaking with their leadership teams and stakeholders in digital and marketing, sales, customer service, loyalty and customer experience, compliance and data science and customer analytics, they quickly learned that business needs for customer data has grown exponentially.
 Well beyond what the legacy MDM systems they implemented 5 years ago were designed to deliver.
 And, they couldn’t afford to be held back.
 Check out the chart below.

 The data innovators that work with Reltio don’t want to be held back by legacy master data management (MDM) systems that are too slow, constrained and rigid to deliver.

-One example of a data innovator who said goodbye to a legacy MDM Leader in the Gartner Magic Quadrant for Master Data Management Solutions, 2020 and hello to Reltio is the Information Operations leader at a top 10 insurance company.
+One example of a data innovator who said goodbye to a legacy MDM Platform Leader in the Gartner Magic Quadrant for Master Data Management Solutions, 2020 and hello to Reltio is the Information Operations leader at a top 10 insurance company.
 He and his team spent $300,000 and 9 months upgrading their legacy master data management (MDM) system.
 After spending all that money and time, they were unable to deliver any new business value to their stakeholders.
-They realized they needed to find a data platform that’s designed to power their transformation, power their direct-to-consumer model, their digital and customer experience initiatives, while simplifying compliance with privacy laws, consent and communication preferences.
+They realized they needed to find a master data management system that’s designed to power their transformation, power their direct-to-consumer model, their digital and customer experience initiatives, while simplifying compliance with privacy laws, consent and communication preferences.

-What does master data management (MDM) do?
+What does a master data management system do?

 What do connected customer 360 profiles do?